-Sustainability is in Totême’s mission: to curate a streamlined transeasonal wardrobe by building on what’s already there.
+Totême’s mission is to curate a streamlined transeasonal wardrobe by building on what’s already there.
 It’s about narrowing down the offering and perfecting each piece, but also to inspire the Totême woman to make conscious choices and build for longevity.
 Totême’s work begins and ends with the product: defining and developing quality pieces that fill a long-lived purpose in her wardrobe.
-With Totême’s uniform concept, the idea is to add new relevance to past favorites and increase usage per garment.

 - Where are Totême's pieces produced?

-Totême pieces are produced in Italy, Portugal, Turkey, Lithuania, and China, and the shoes and bags are made in Italy.
-There are around twenty suppliers in total: six in Portugal, seven in Italy, five in China, one in Lithuania, and one in Romania.
+Totême’s ready-to-wear is produced in Italy, Portugal, Turkey, Lithuania, Romania and China.
+The shoes and bags are made in Italy.
+There are around twenty suppliers in total: six in Portugal, seven in Italy, five in China, one in Lithuania, one in Turkey and one in Romania.
 In financial year 2021/2022, 57% of all pieces were produced in Europe and the remainder in China.
-The countries and factories chosen for manufacturing depend on the fabric or category.
+The countries and factories chosen for manufacturing depend on the fabric or product category.
 Portugal, for example, has a long tradition of working with jersey, with a wide variety of yarn spinners and knitting mills.
 In China, Totême produces a lot of the more complicated pieces to make, eg. pieces with smock details, because of their high technical skills.

-- What is Totême's approach to fair production and transparency?
+- What is Totême's approach to fair production?

 Totême works with a small number of carefully selected suppliers in order to guarantee fair production and quality in every step of the manufacturing chain.
 70% of the production is done with 8 of Totême’s most trusted manufacturers with whom we have worked with for 5 or more years.
 All partners and suppliers are required to comply with Totême’s Code of Conduct, and the team constantly evaluates their work to keep improving.
 Totême is a member of Fair Wear Foundation and works closely with the organization to ensure fair conditions in the full production chain.

 - What is Totême's approach to transparency?